 - salt, to taste and if needed

 - Add all of the salad ingredients to a large bowl.
 (If you’re not serving it right away, add the tortilla chips on last right before serving.
 They’ll stay crunchy that way.)

 - Whisk the dressing ingredients together, except for the salt.
 Taste, then add salt to your preference.

-- Spoon dressing over salad, then give everything a big toss to combine.
+- Spoon dressing over salad, then toss to combine.
 Serve cold.

-- Chicken: For the grilled chicken, I drizzled 3 large chicken boneless skinless breasts with olive oil and seasoned with salt and pepper before grilling.
-This was about 5-6 cups of cubed chicken.
-You can also use store-bought rotisserie chicken or just any leftover cooked chicken you have.
+- Chicken: For the grilled chicken, we drizzle 1 pound of boneless skinless chicken breasts (about 2-3 breasts) with olive oil and season with salt and pepper before grilling until cooked through.
+This equals about 5-6 cups of cubed chicken.
+You could also use store-bought rotisserie chicken or just any leftover cooked chicken you have.

-- Corn & Black Beans: You can use freshly cooked corn and beans as well as canned corn and beans.
+- Corn & Black Beans: You can use freshly cooked corn and beans or canned corn and beans.
 (Drain first.
 Rinse the beans if desired.)
 You can use thawed frozen corn as well.

 Keywords: southwestern chopped salad, southwestern chicken salad